devopsdiego/tripleten_test/README.md

 # Tripleten test of Diego Richalski dos Santos

+'''sh
 To complete exercise 1: Task 1.
 Working with data, it took me 6 hours
+'''
 For the completion of exercise 2: Task 2.
 Problem-solving, it took me 8 hours.
 To be honest, I didn't know a way to work with a cohort.
 Soon I went to learn a little more about it.

 To complete exercise 3: Task 3.
 Answering student questions, it took me 15 minutes.
 I did it on google doc, follow the link: